nikhilvanama/ExpenseTracker-Firebase/README.md

 ## 🔥 Features

-- ✅ Add new expense
+- ✅ Add new expense.
-- ✅ View list of expenses
+- ✅ View list of expenses.
-- ✅ Delete specific expense
+- ✅ Delete specific expense.
-- 🔄 Real-time updates using Firebase Realtime Database
+- 🔄 Real-time updates using Firebase Realtime Database.

 ## 🛠️ Built With